Adroiti/docs-for-code-review-tools/RuboCop/Performance-TimesMap.md

 ## Description

-This cop checks for `.times.map` calls.
+This rule checks for `.times.map` calls.
 In most cases such calls can be replaced with an explicit array creation.

-### Example
+## Examples

 ```ruby
 # bad